Doubly Regularized Entropic Wasserstein Barycenters: Abstract

 \section{Abstract}

-We study a general formulation of regularized Wasserstein barycenters that enjoys favorable regularity, approximation, stability and (grid-free) optimization properties.
-This barycenter is defined as the unique probability measure that minimizes the sum of entropic optimal transport (EOT) costs with respect to a family of given probability measures, \emph{plus} an entropy term.
-We denote it $(\lambda,\tau)$-barycenter, where $\lambda$ is the \emph{inner} regularization strength and $\tau$ the \emph{outer} one.
+We study a general formulation of regularized Wasserstein barycenters that enjoy favorable regularity, approximation, stability and (grid-free) optimization properties.
+This barycenter is defined as the unique probability measure that minimizes the sum of entropic optimal transport (EOT) costs with respect to a family of given probability measures, plus an entropy term.
+We denote it the $(\lambda,\tau)$-barycenter, where $\lambda$ is the inner regularization strength and $\tau$ the outer one.
 This formulation recovers several previously proposed EOT barycenters for various choices of $\lambda,\tau \geq 0$ and generalizes them.
-First, in spite of -- and in fact owing to -- being \emph{doubly} regularized, we show that our formulation is debiased for $\tau=\lambda/2$: the suboptimality in the (unregularized) Wasserstein barycenter objective is, for smooth densities, of the order of the strength $\lambda^2$ of entropic regularization, instead of $\max\{\lambda,\tau\}$ in general.
-We discuss this phenomenon for isotropic Gaussians where all $(\lambda,\tau)$-barycenters have closed form.
-Second, we show that for $\lambda,\tau>0$, the barycenter has a smooth density and is strongly stable under perturbation of the marginals.
+First, we show that, as $\lambda, \tau \to 0$, regularizing doubly can \emph{decrease} the approximation error compared to a single regularization.
+More specifically, we show that for smooth densities and the quadratic cost, the leading order term of the suboptimality in the (unregularized) Wasserstein barycenter objective cancels when $\tau\sim \nicefrac{\lambda}{2}$.
+We discuss also this phenomenon for isotropic Gaussian distributions where all $(\lambda,\tau)$-barycenters have closed-form.
+Second, we show that for $\lambda,\tau>0$, this barycenter has a smooth density and is strongly stable under perturbation of the marginals.
 In particular, it can be estimated efficiently: given $n$ samples from each of the probability measures, it converges in relative entropy to the population barycenter at a rate $n^{-1/2}$.
-And finally, this formulation lends itself naturally to a grid-free optimization algorithm: we propose a simple \emph{noisy particle gradient descent} which, in the mean-field limit, converges globally at an exponential rate to the barycenter.
+Finally, this formulation is amenable to a grid-free optimization algorithm: we propose a simple Noisy Particle Gradient Descent method which, in the mean-field limit, converges globally at an exponential rate to the $(\lambda,\tau)$-barycenter.